vectordotdev/vector/rfcs/2021-11-03-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

 ### Implementation

-Each group is relatively independant:
+Each group is relatively independent:

 * Reorganise the `datadog_agent` source:
   * Extend the `named_outputs` feature, that is available four transforms, to sources so they can expose multiple named